divyanshiGupta/backstage-workshop/core-features/README.md

     2.4.
 Enter `This is a react application` in the Description field

     2.5.
-Enter your name in the `owner` field
+Now in choose a location section, enter your github user id in the `owner` field

     2.6.
 Enter `react-app` in the `Repository` field